 The real performance of the Cuban economy is obscured by the haze of official Cuban secrecy and inadequate, incomplete, and delayed government statistics.
 Although the Cuban government publishes a substantial amount of statistics and other material, it withholds much information about the economy, sometimes on the grounds that the information is "classified" for national security reasons, and fails to provide other information in a complete and timely fashion.
 Statistics on inflation, income distribution, and capital stocks seem not to exist.
 Some time series are of limited usefulness because they are too highly aggregated or inconsistent.
 30 According to the CIA, Cuba's foreign trade statistics are fairly accurate, but statistics on production, distribution, and growth are less reliable due to several factors including ideological bias.
-31
+31 lem.

 Glasnost, the former Soviet policy of openness introduced by Mikhail Gorbachev, has not come to Cuba.
 On the contrary, many describe Fidel Castro's policy as encerrado, or closed.
-The fact that Castro often cites economic figures in his speeches, which are not documented and cannot be confirmed, underlines part of the problem.
+The fact that Castro often cites economic figures in his speeches, which are not documented and cannot be confirmed, underlines part of the prob-

 An example of the inadequacy of official Cuban information is the government's annual yearbook of economic statistics, the primary source of official data about the economy.
-The yearbook for 1989 was not published until April 1991, and contained significant
+The yearbook for 1989 was not published until April 1991, and contained significant omissions.
+32 Among the more important missing data is the series concerning the composition of exports and imports by country, which was provided in previous editions.
+As of September 1992, the yearbook for 1990 had still not been published.

-30 Shortcomings in Cuban economic statistics are discussed by Perez-Lopez, Jorge F. Measur-ing Cuban Economic Performance, Austin 1987, Ch.1; Zimbalist, Andrew and Claes Brundenius, in The Cuban Economy, Measurement and Analysis of Socialist Performance, Baltimore 1989, pp. 18-20, identify a number of data problems but conclude that Cuban statistics are "fundamentally reliable and of high quality."
-31 CIA, The Cuban Economy: A Statistical Review, April 1989. p. iii.
+30 Shortcomings in Cuban economic statistics are discussed by Perez-Lopez, Jorge F. Measuring Cuban Economic Performance, Austin 1987, Ch.1; Zimbalist, Andrew and Claes Brundenius, in The Cuban Economy, Measurement and Analysis of Socialist Performance, Baltimore 1989, pp. 18-20, identify a number of data problems but conclude that Cuban statistics are "fundamentally reliable and of high quality."

+31 CIA, The Cuban Economy: A Statistical Review, April 1989, p. iii.